ProgyNL/GlybeSource-v0.1/README.md

 # GlybeSource-v0.1
 First release

-There is no support, using this system is at your own risk as there may likely be leaks thanks google to translate this for me
+There is no support and either from the creator, using this system is at your own risk as there may likely be leaks thanks google to translate this for me

 Creator of this system: